ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-2/README.md

 You can also view projected spend using historical data from up to 9 months prior, as well as the costs associated with compute, storage, databases, and data transfer out of the public cloud.

+## Quiz: Viewing Cloud Cost Details

+### QUIZ QUESTION
+You have an Azure account that’s linked to Beam and want to view details about the projected spend for the next 3 months.
+How will you navigate to the page that provides information?

+* Menu > Analyze > Projected Spend